goloobab/readme-generator/README.md

 * Installing of different dependencies
 * How to use the node package manager
 * Exporting modules
-* Using the inquire package
+* Using the inquirer package
 * Using of the template literals

 ## Screen Shot